-You may be one of people who meet some iOS 10/10.1/10.2/10.3 problems, even related to the latest iOS 10.3.2, and regret installing this operating system, but don't know how to correctly downgrade from iOS 10.3 or iOS 10.2.1 to previous iOS on your iPhone or iPad.
+You may be one of people who meet some iOS 10/10.1/10.2/10.3 problems, even related to the latest iOS 10.3.2, and regret installing this operating system, but don't know how to correctly downgrade from iOS 10.3.2 or iOS 10.2.1 to previous iOS on your iPhone or iPad.
 Don’t worry!
-Follow this post, you will know whether it’s possible to downgrade from iOS 10.3/10.0.2 to iOS 10, or iOS 9.3.5, iOS 9.3.4 or earlier iOS operating system on your iPhone, iPad or iPod, and how to delete iOS 10.3 or iOS 10.2 and reinstall previous iOS software on iPhone iPad step by step.
+Follow this post, you will know whether it’s possible to downgrade from iOS 10.3.2/10.0.2 to iOS 10, or iOS 9.3.5, iOS 9.3.4 or earlier iOS operating system on your iPhone, iPad or iPod, and how to delete iOS 10.3.2 or iOS 10.2 and reinstall previous iOS software on iPhone iPad step by step.

 Before downgrading iOS 10.3.2 or iOS 10.2.1, there are some important things you should know first.
 We list them below:

 1.Backup your iPhone first, so that you can get back lost data once failing to downgrade iOS software.

 2.Be patient, downgrading is a long process depending on the size of the data on your device.